Chao-Hung/PTT_Cyber_Manhunter/README.md

 https://drive.google.com/drive/folders/1rjuY0lFvFyDfWHwA3iA5dBX5q47GCtbU?usp=sharing

-We use Python 3.8 to implement this project
+We use Python 3.8 to implement this project.
+Please use the same Python version to ensure the compatibility.

 -----------------------------------------------------------------------